-The Summer Program in Medical Education provides current medical students with an incredibly rare opportunity to engage with medical education in a very immersive way.
+The Summer Internship in Medical Education provides current medical students with an incredibly rare opportunity to engage with medical education in a very immersive way.
 Students between years 1 and 2 spend the summer working on medical education projects that are relevant to their interests while simultaneously gaining exposure to educational theory and practice.
 Students meet regularly with leadership for a journal club to discuss topics in med ed, and there is a lot of interaction and mentorship between students and faculty.
 This is a great opportunity for students who want to explore medical education as part of their career pathway.

 Competency-based pediatrics training